coral-cloud/coral-doc/docs/guide/essentials/mock-api.md

 ## Mockjs

-Since [vue-element-admin](https://github.com/PanJiaChen/vue-element-admin) is a pure front-end personal project, all data is [mockjs] (https://github.com/ Nuysoft/Mock) Simulation generation.
+Since [doc-site](https://github.com/PanJiaChen/doc-site) is a pure front-end personal project, all data is [mockjs] (https://github.com/ Nuysoft/Mock) Simulation generation.
 Its principle is: Intercept all requests and proxy to the local, and then mock data, so you will find that no requests are issued in `network`.

 But its biggest problem is its implementation mechanism.
 It overrides the browser's `XMLHttpRequest` object to intercept all requests and proxy to the local.
 In most cases it is quite convenient to use, but because it rewrites the `XMLHttpRequest` object, so for example, the `progress` method, or some third-party libraries that rely on `XMLHttpRequest` will be incompatible with it.
-Looking at my project's [issues](https://github.com/PanJiaChen/vue-element-admin/issues?utf8=%E2%9C%93&q=mock), you will know how many people have problems.
+Looking at my project's [issues](https://github.com/PanJiaChen/doc-site/issues?utf8=%E2%9C%93&q=mock), you will know how many people have problems.

 It also has a problem because it is data that is simulated locally and does not actually take any network requests.
 Therefore, local debugging is very troublesome and can only be debugged by `console.log`.
-Take the example of `vue-element-admin`.
+Take the example of `doc-site`.
 If you want to find out what data is returned by the `getInfo()` api, you can only know it by looking at the source code or manually `Debug`.

 ## New way <Badge text="v4.0.0+"/>

 After the `v4.0` version, a `mock-server` will be launched locally to simulate the data, and the online environment will continue to use `mockjs` for simulation.(Because this project is a pure front-end project, you can also build an online server to provide data.)

 The advantage of this way is to solve the previous pain points while preserving the advantages of `mockjs`.
 Since our mock is implemented entirely based on `webpack-dev-serve`, `mock-server` will start automatically when you start the project, and it will also pass [chokidar](https://github.com/paulmillr/chokidar) to observe the changes in the contents of the `mock` folder.
 When a change occurs, the previously registered `mock-api` interface is cleared and the new interface is dynamically remounted to support hot updates.
-If you are interested, you can look at the code [mock-server.js](https://github.com/PanJiaChen/vue-element-admin/blob/master/mock/mock-server.js).
+If you are interested, you can look at the code [mock-server.js](https://github.com/PanJiaChen/doc-site/blob/master/mock/mock-server.js).
 Since it is a real `server`, you can clearly know the data structure returned by the interface through `network` of Chrome.
 At the same time, it solves the problem that the previous `mockjs` will rewrite the `XMLHttpRequest` object, which causes many third-party libraries to fail.

-All requests for this project are sent via the packaged [request.js](https://github.com/PanJiaChen/vue-element-admin/blob/master/src/utils/request.js) by reading The source code can find that all requests are set to a `baseURL`, and this `baseURL` is dynamically set by reading the `process.env.VUE_APP_BASE_API` environment variable, so that we can use different environments for different environments.
+All requests for this project are sent via the packaged [request.js](https://github.com/PanJiaChen/doc-site/blob/master/src/utils/request.js) by reading The source code can find that all requests are set to a `baseURL`, and this `baseURL` is dynamically set by reading the `process.env.VUE_APP_BASE_API` environment variable, so that we can use different environments for different environments.
 Api` address

 ## Remove

-If you don't want to use `mock-server`, just the `after` Middleware of `webpack-dev-server` from [vue.config.js](https://github.com/PanJiaChen/vue-element-admin/blob/master/vue.config.js).
+If you don't want to use `mock-server`, just the `after` Middleware of `webpack-dev-server` from [vue.config.js](https://github.com/PanJiaChen/doc-site/blob/master/vue.config.js).

 By default, local requests are proxy to `http://localhost:${port}/mock`, and you can modify `proxy` if you want to adjust to your own mock address.